SamoraMabuya/Fit-Running-App/Readme.md

 # Runora - Distance Running App

-Runora is a simple running application that tracks the active users distance, timer and speed wih the use of GPS tracking.
+Runora is a simple running application that tracks the active user's distance, timer and speed wih the use of GPS tracking.

 Version: **1.0**